dwp/dataworks-repo-template-terraform/README.md

 Please run:
-`make initial-commit`  and then `aviator` to being using your repository.
+`make initial-commit`  and then `aviator` to begin using your repository.

 The `initial-commit` will create a PR for you renaming all the templated content to be relevant for your repository.
 It will also add the `dataworks-githooks` submodule to the `.githooks` folder.
 For more info see: [dataworks-githooks](https://github.com/dwp/dataworks-githooks)